An interview with Fen…Thursday, April 3, 2014 Category: Blog

 05 – Looking back at Fen’s previous releases, all groundbreaking full-length albums, how do you compare “The Malediction Fields” to “Epoch” and also “Dustwalker”?

 ‘The Malediction Fields’ is our debut full-length and despite its naivety and youthful exuberance, I am proud of the record.
 It was recorded pretty primitively – the whole thing was recorded, mixed and mastered on an old digital portastudio – but on reflection, it lends the record a certain foggy, rustic charm which is perfectly in keeping with the autumnal hues were trying to paint with.
 I still think a lot of the material stands up to day – one can criticize elements of the execution (the playing isn’t the tightest at times and some of the clean vocals have taken stick) but the songs and the atmosphere stand and that is what will always be the most important thing for me.
 ‘Epoch’ meanwhile is a darker, denser, more layered record.
-We had more technology to play with on this album and I was also in a darker place myself – I think that is reflected in the material.
+We had more technology to play with on this album from our availed low credit rating loans and I was also in a darker place myself – I think that is reflected in the material.
 It takes time to unfurl, the songs are longer and less immediate although some of them contain some of our most powerful moments.
 Again, I’m personally happy with it but I do appreciate that it’s a difficult album and one that requires work – it’s also challenging to replicate some of that material live.

 And as for ‘Dustwalker’ for me, it’s where we have distilled all of the elements of the previous releases and combined them with our growing experience as musicians and writers.
 We felt reinvigorated going into the process of composing/writing the album – the line-up was slimmed down but more focused.
 All three of us had a clear vision as to where we wanted the material to go and how we wanted it to sound.
 It’s the perfect culmination of our career to date.